harris-ippp/harris-ippp.github.io/weather.md

   not to a technical problem.
 Comparing the crime rate on New Year's to the rest of the month, we see a fairly uniform rise in the rate across types.
-In particular, the normal "heavy hitters" of theft and batter have high ratios with respect to the normal expectations for January and make up for the bulk of the increase.
+In particular, the normal "heavy hitters" of theft and battery have high ratios with respect to the normal expectations for January and make up for the bulk of the increase.
 The additional crime is not concentrated in, for instance, financial crimes,